aws/eks-anywhere/designs/capi-resources-custom-namespace.md

 2. kubectl and clusterctl executables for interacting with the cluster and moving resources between clusters
 3. eks-a controller for retrieving capi resources with FetchObjectByName method

-We would need to implement the ability to make namespace configurable in all of these usages, to be extracted from the top level EKS-A Cluster object and checked against the boolean
+We would need to implement the ability to make namespace configurable in all of these usages, to be extracted from the top level EKS-A Cluster object

 ## Unknowns